 Admission

-Deciding what ticket to get for your visit to Magic Kingdom is no simple matter.
-You can get a ticket with one day’s worth of admission, a ticket with 10-days worth of admission or something in between.
+There are many options for your admission to Magic Kingdom.
+You can get a one day ticket, a ticket with 10-days worth of admission or something in between.
 You can also add options like a Park Hopping or Park Hopper Plus (which includes water parks, miniature golf, and golf at Disney’s Oak Trail Golf Course, and ESPN Wide World of Sports Complex).
-Other admission options are available such as Walt Disney World annual pass, Florida resident passes and more.
-For detailed information on Walt Disney World admission options, visit MFL’s “Walt Disney World Tickets” page.
+Other admission options available are Walt Disney World annual pass, Florida resident passes and more.
+For detailed information on Walt Disney World admission options, visit our “Walt Disney World Tickets” page.

 Magic Kingdom Attractions